emdgroup/baybe/docs/userguide/campaigns.md

 # Campaigns

-This file contains information about campaigns.
+This page will soon contain information about campaigns.
+In the meantime, please see the [examples](../../examples/examples) instead.